-Salary = f/time or p/time annual salary x working weeks + 4 weeks annual leave 52.18
+Salary = f/time or p/time annual salary x working weeks + 4 weeks annual leave

-- 12.4.10 Breaks between periods of duty - (a) An Employee will be entitled to a minimum break of 10 consecutive hours between the end of the period of duty and the beginning of next. - (b) If the Employer requires an Employee to continue or resume work without having a 10 hour break off duty, the Employee is entitled to be absent from duty without loss of pay until a 10 hour break has been taken, or be paid at overtime rates until released from duty. - 12.4.11 Rostered days off (RDOs) - (a) In line with the School's RDO policy, the School will consider staff requests to access RDOs on a case by case basis, taking into account the nature of the Employee's position including the working hours required in that position, and the School's operational requirements. - (b) It is the intention of the parties to ensure equity and transparency in applications to access RDOs.
+12.4.10 Breaks between periods of duty

+- (a) An Employee will be entitled to a minimum break of 10 consecutive hours between the end of the period of duty and the beginning of next. - (b) If the Employer requires an Employee to continue or resume work without having a 10 hour break off duty, the Employee is entitled to be absent from duty without loss of pay until a 10 hour break has been taken, or be paid at overtime rates until released from duty. - (c) The entitlements outlined in this clause 12.4.10(a) and (b) do not apply to an Employee attending a camp.

+12.4.11 Rostered days off (RDOs)

+(a) In line with the School's RDO policy, the School will consider staff requests to access RDOs on a case by case basis, taking into account the nature of the Employee's position including the working hours required in that position, and the School's operational requirements.

+- (b) It is the intention of the parties to ensure equity and transparency in applications to access RDOs.
 An Employee's application to access RDOs must be in writing.
-If the application is refused, a response will be provided to the employee in writing stating the reasons for the refusal. - (c) Where an Employee is approved to access RDOs, the Employee will work 152 hours over 19 days in each four-week period and will receive one RDO on full pay in each such period.
+If the application is refused, a response will be provided to the Employee in writing stating the reasons for the refusal. - (c) Where an Employee is approved to access RDOs, the Employee will work 152 hours over 19 days in each four-week period and will receive one RDO on full pay in each such period.
 An Employee will not be entitled to any more than 12 RDOs in any 12 months of consecutive employment. - (d) All RDOs must be taken within the School year in which they are accrued.
 In the event that any RDOs remain untaken on 31 December in any year, they will be paid out to the Employee at ordinary time rates. - (e) If the Employer requires the Employee to work on a day that is an approved RDO, the Employee shall be paid at the rate of double time with a minimum payment of three hours worked.